 This guide offers the best estimates available, but remember that prices will vary somewhat, based on exchange rates and other factors.

 France uses the Euro, but to make things easier, we’ve quoted most prices in US dollars.
-The current exchange rate is 1 Euro to $1.05 USD.
+Find out how much your money is worth today by using the up-to-date converter below.

 In the table below, there’s a basic summary of what you might expect Paris travel costs to be, on a daily average, and for a two-week stay.